staging-951d-madcitymultimedia/postman-docs/src/pages/docs/developer/postman-api/intro-api.md

 ### Private API Network

 The [Private API Network API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-b7c02959-88ca-4e2f-9b68-99538eed4533) enables you to programmatically manage your [Private API Network](https://learning.postman.com/docs/collaborating-in-postman/private-api-network/adding-private-network/).
-Use these endpoints automate the management of your team's internal documentation, integrate it with CI/CD, and ensure that the documentation is always up-to-date.
+Use these endpoints to automate the management of your team's internal documentation, integrate it with CI/CD, and ensure that the documentation is always up-to-date.
 This API also enables you to get all user requests to add elements to the Private API Network and approve or reject them.

 ### Tags